Frequently Asked Questions

 - Enjoy your meal.

-- Bring into select bottle depots for a refund.
-Make sure your lids and containers are separated and unstack your containers when you are at the depot.
-Remember ONLY Earthware containers will be accepted and they cannot be cracked or broken.
+- Bring into participating bottle depots for a refund.
+Make sure your lids and containers are unstacked when you get to the depot so they can count them easily.
+Remember ONLY Earthware containers will be accepted and they cannot be cracked, broken or contain food remnants.

 - Containers are redistributed to restaurants, hotels, grocers etc.

 Yes please, they will need a quick rinse to remove food and liquid.
-We’ll take care of the rest!
+Please don’t put them in the dishwasher we’ll take care of that with our super duper washer.

 About The Containers

-Before your Earthware reaches any business they are commercially sanitized and thoroughly inspected.
+Before the Earthware containers reach any business for reuse, they are commercially sanitized and thoroughly inspected.
+We’ve created a six-point inspection that ensures it.
 Our sanitization standards far exceed government regulations and are more stringent than even restaurant dishwashing.
 You can trust that your Earthware is clean, safe and looks like new.

-Please don’t.
+It is never advisable to put plastic of any kind in the microwave.
+So don’t start now.
 If you need to reheat or freeze your takeout, please use your own dishes.
-It is never advisable to microwave any plastic.

 Earthware reusable containers are made of reusable and recyclable #5 polypropylene.
 They are 100% BPA (bisphenol) free and are NSF (National Sanitation Foundation) certified, which means the containers are manufactured using only FDA approved raw materials.